ntop/ntopng/doc/src/what_is_ntopng.rst

    installation, without any extra step to download or install npcap drivers.

-The windows package does NOT contain geolocation files, due to restrictions as reported later in this section.
+The Windows package does NOT contain geolocation files, due to restrictions as reported later in this section.
 So you need to download the geolocation files and then copy them into C:\\Program Files\\ntopng\\httpdocs\\geoip\\ directory, and then restart ntopng.